skeletor-git/juomapeli/README.md

-##Python version
+## Python version

-Requires Python X.x
+Requires python 2.x or python 3.x

 Supports Spotify and Mac
 Automatically lowers Spotify down when saying the amounts of drinks